nschoe/nschoeslabs/articles/2017-02-01-Docker-Taming-the-Beast-Part-5.md

 ...

 Okay there was neither smoke nor flashy lights, but we have just done something interesting.
-Granted, docker doesn't provide you with a lot of input, but `docker network` commands are part of this family of "shy" commands: when they don't tell you anything, it means it went all right.
+Granted, docker doesn't provide you with a lot of output, but `docker network` commands are part of this family of "shy" commands: when they don't tell you anything, it means it went all right.
 They start talking where some bad things happened.

 So we still need some confirmation that what we've just done was actually useful.